Posted on Leave a comment

 General tips

-Share your boundaries as soon as you notice that you need them.
+Share your boundaries as soon as you notice that the other needs to hear them.
 Doing so will prevent unwanted reactions that may occur after you’ve let things go on for too long.
-Be clear, consistent and as immediate as possible.
+Be clear, concise and as immediate as possible.
 And know how to act if they are breached.
-With abusers they will try to breach them for sure.
+Abusers will try to breach them for sure.
 Only abusers will get angry or pissed for you setting or wanting to set a boundary.
 Remember that.
-Because if you feel fear when doing it with someone in particular, it’s a sign they’re an abuser.
-And if that’s so, then screw them.
-You’re all that matters.
+Because if you feel fear when doing it with someone in particular, it’s a sign your body is picking up on something toxic from them.

 Examples